dalenguyen/firebase-wordpress-docs/docs/database/save-data-realtime-firestore.rst

 The default option is to upsert data to firebase.
 If the node / id does not exist, it will create a new one; otherwise, it it update the existing data.

+Subcollection is also supported.
+If you want to save under subcollection, you just need to update the hidden field.
+For example `[hidden collectionName "users/test/products"]` will save data under `products` subcollection.
+The plugin also supports userId as the document name.
+For example, `[hidden collectionName "users/getFirebaseUid/products"]` will save data under firebase uid document.

 .. code-block:: bash

     [hidden collectionName "users"]